 The biggest problem with the TEFL industry is that there isn’t any one international accrediting or regulatory body.
 Anyone can create a TEFL course, market it and sell it.
 They can even make up their own accrediting body, call it something like “The World Federation of TEFL providers” and say that their TEFL course is accredited.
 And, strictly speaking, it is.
 But there wouldn’t be any substance behind that particular accreditation.

 But there are a number of genuine, reputable organisations out there who accredit TEFL certification programs.
-Some are specific to the TEFL industry; others, like the ODLQC, accredit all types of online and distance learning, TEFL or otherwise.
+Some, like IATQUO, are specific to the TEFL industry; others, like the ODLQC, accredit all types of online and distance learning, TEFL or otherwise.
 Others still accredit both online and on-site learning.
 Look for any mention of accreditation on the course provider’s website and then go and research that organisation.
 First of all check to see that the course provider is listed on their site as one of the courses they have accredited (yes, some TEFL certification providers claim an accreditation that doesn’t exist).
 Then check if the accrediting body has any substance.
 Does it look reputable?
 Has it accredited other reputable-looking TEFL courses?
 Does the website look professional?
 And so on.

 On-site TEFL course accreditation